jasonkeene/wat/content/posts/uprobes-and-bpf.md

 code][source] for this post.
 This will provision an ubuntu box with bpftrace and bcc installed and ready to use.

-**Note:** The code examples in this post require two small patches to bpftrace.
-I setup the vagrant provisioner to use a branch with these patches.
-If you are not using this provisioner just make sure your bpftrace build includes these two patches: [patch-1][patch-1] [patch-2][patch-2].

 To demonstrate how to write programs using uprobes and BPF, I will be using a few tools and libraries: [bpftrace][bpftrace], [BCC][bcc], and [gobpf][gobpf].
 No prior knowledge of these is required.